omoral02/ui_dashboard/README.md

 ## Description:

-Project Gator is meant to help aggregate troubleshooting-workflow modules meant to aide front-line agents in their troubleshooting processes by providing TSEs, TLs, and agent a tool to:
+Project Gator is meant to help aggregate troubleshooting-workflow modules meant to aide front-line agents in their troubleshooting processes by providing TSEs, TLs, and agents a tool to:

 * generate URL queries (PLX/Dremel Scripts) for internal tool querying by saving case data in only one place.
 This makes that data re-usable without the hassle of copying and pasting information from one tool to the other, reducing the chances that an error or mistake will occur.
     - PLX: COMPLETE